Income Pages

 File your taxes on eFile.com and we will calculate and report all of this information on the proper tax forms for you.

-A common, simple, and legal way to save money on taxes is to utilize a process called tax-loss harvesting.
+A simple and legal way to save money on taxes is to utilize a process called tax-loss harvesting.
 This stock investing strategy involves selling different investments at losses to offset your gains, allowing you to pay less taxes to the IRS.
-In doing so, you must also have capital gains from selling an asset at a gain since the loss can only offset your taxes from a gain.
-If you do not have any gains this year, you can carry the loss forward into a year which you do have gains.
+In doing so, you should also have capital gains from selling an asset at a gain since the loss is mostly used to offset your taxes from a gain.

 Related: some robo-advisors harvest your losses.

 For an example, if you invest in stocks during the year and buy an asset for $500, then later sell it at $600, you then have a capital gain of $100.
 If you bought another asset at $800 and sold it at $600, you would have a loss of $200.
-With this, you can offset your $100 gain with the $200 loss, and use the remaining $100 of your loss to offset your personal income up to a certain amount described above.
+With this, you can offset your $100 gain with the $200 loss and use the remaining $100 of your loss to offset your personal income up to a certain amount described above.

 Confused?
 Start free on eFile.com - your gains and losses are calculated for you so you always pay as little taxes as legally possible based on your entries.